-As president of the Foundation, Tyra partners with the Schultz family and Board of Trustees to accelerate the Foundation’s work to address inequality by unlocking greater opportunities for individuals and communities facing obstacles to economic and social mobility in America.
+As president of the Schultz Family Foundation and head of philanthropy at the Emes Project LLC, Tyra partners with Howard and Sheri Schultz to accelerate the family’s work to address inequality by unlocking greater opportunities for individuals and communities facing obstacles to economic and social mobility in America to thrive.

-Prior to joining the Foundation, Tyra served as president & chief operating officer of New America.
+Prior to joining the foundation and the Emes Project, Tyra served as president & chief operating officer of New America.
 While there, Tyra partnered with the Board and ceo to transform the organization into a new kind of think tank, one that is committed to exploring new and more effective ways of solving public problems.

 Previously, Tyra was appointed chief of staff to the U.S. deputy secretary of education and deputy chief of staff to the U.S. secretary of education under the Obama Administration.
 In these roles, Tyra helped shape policies and programs impacting education from early learning through college and career.
 She also led complex interagency and cross-departmental teams that took several Administration priorities from vision to strategy and implementation including the President’s My Brother’s Keeper initiative and RESPECT, an effort to elevate and transform the teaching profession.
 Tyra was recognized as a key problem-solving partner to the Department’s senior leadership, helping them to overcome bureaucracy and accelerate their work and the agency’s priorities.